yokawasa/azure-k8s-daas-ticketmonster-demo/docs/k8s-operations.md

 (SAMPLE OUTPUT)
-NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE wildfly   3         3         3            3           1h
+NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE wildfly   1         1         1            1           1h
 ```

-So you have 3 pods for wildfly.
-Then, if you want to scale the # of pods to 5, run the following command:
+So you have 1 pod for wildfly.
+Then, if you want to scale the # of pods to 3, run the following command:
 ```
-kubectl scale --replicas=5 deploy wildfly
+kubectl scale --replicas=3 deploy wildfly
 ```

 Check the # of wildfly pod again: